PrestaShop/prestashop-specs/back-office/wishlist.md

 To modify/rename a list:
 1. Go to "My Account"
-2. Click on "My Favourites"
+2. Click on "My Favorites"
 3. The created lists will be displayed
 4. By clicking on the three small dots, a small box appears that allows you to:
 a.
 Rename the list